top of page

 Edward Benjamin Franz

-On 30 December in the year 1844 Maria Caroline Dorothea (nee Weiss) and German Missionary Friedrich Theodor Franz welcomed their newborn son, Edward Benjamin, into the world.
-The years pass and Ben Franz marries Amelia Walthardt in Brisbane in the year 1867.
+On 30 December in the year 1844, Maria Caroline Dorothea (nee Weiss) and German Missionary Friedrich Theodor Franz welcomed their newborn son, Edward Benjamin, into the world.
+The years passed, and Ben Franz married Amelia Walthardt in Brisbane in the year 1867.
 Of their children, Maurice Bernard was born at German Station and Hilda at Hendra (quite possibly at “Heimat”).
 Their other children were born outside of Brisbane, possibly at Stony Creek, Caboolture, as Ben Franz was listed in the Qld PO Directory of 1874 as living there.

-Ben Franz had been a squatter, a selector, a grazier, a timber getter and the family were the first European settlers of Mount Mee.
+Ben Franz had been a squatter, a selector, a grazier, and a timber-getter, and the family were the first European settlers at Mount Mee.
 Standing at today’s Mount Mee lookout, one looks out to the Franz farm.
-Ben Franz owned and leased land, some of which was Portion 117, a pastoral lease of Durundur No. 2 and part of portions 110 and 12, county of Stanley, parish of Byron.
+Ben Franz owned and leased land, including Portion 117, a pastoral lease of Durundur No. 2, and parts of portions 110 and 12, in the county of Stanley, parish of Byron.
 Clearly, Ben Franz worked hard.
-Timbergetting in the virgin bush of the D’Aguilar Range would not have been easy.
-Something happened to Ben Franz that saw him admitted to Woogaroo (later renamed Goodna Mental Asylum) and he appears to have been an inmate of that institution for a considerable period of time.
+Timber getting into the virgin bush of the D’Aguilar Range would not have been easy.
+Something happened to Ben Franz that led to his admission to Woogaroo (later renamed Goodna Mental Asylum), and he appears to have been an inmate of that institution for a considerable period.

-Late 1889 some of Ben Franz’s land holdings were Court-ordered to be sold off to pay for his maintenance and the maintenance of Gertrude, the youngest child.
-By 1892, Amelia and the children were living on Portion 117 closer to Delaney’s Creek.
-Regardless of financial and physical hardships, Amelia ensured that her children received an education.
-September 5, 1892, daughter Helena became the first Head Teacher of the newly opened provisional school at Delaney’s Creek, and three of the Franz children were founding students.
+In late 1889, some of Ben Franz’s land holdings were court-ordered to be sold off to pay for his maintenance and the maintenance of Gertrude, the youngest child.
+By 1892, Amelia and the children were living on Portion 117, closer to Delaney’s Creek.
+Despite financial and physical hardships, Amelia ensured her children received an education.
+On September 5, 1892, daughter Helena became the first Head Teacher of the newly opened provisional school at Delaney’s Creek, and three of the Franz children were founding students.

 The family remained at Delaney’s Creek with Amelia still farming until her death on 18 July 1905.
 Amelia was laid to rest at South Brisbane Cemetery.

-For the descendants of Edward Benjamin Franz, you are invited to attend the "All Small Schools" event to be held on Saturday, 20 May 2023 in the Woodford Community Centre.
+Descendants of Edward Benjamin Franz are invited to attend the "All Small Schools" event on Saturday, 20 May 2023, at the Woodford Community Centre.
 One of the schools to be celebrated will be Delaney's Creek.
-Other schools that the Franz children attended Dahmonga (now Mount Mee) and (Durundur Road now Woodford) will also be celebrated on the day.
+Other schools that the Franz children attended, Dahmonga (now Mount Mee) and Durundur Road, now Woodford) will also be celebrated on the day.

 Nundah & Districts Historical Society Inc.